 - Behind a security door or gate which is capable of being locked unless, subject to the approval of the Responsible Officer, the door or gate is fitted with a "Power Industry Lock" Clause 8.5.2 (Locks); - Areas where special entry conditions are applicable eg. educational institutions, kindergartens, childcare centres, banks, government buildings, etc. - Areas to which access is normally restricted for security, health or other reasons including enclosed verandas and areas or yards which may be locked or house animals; - Gender specific areas; - Areas intended for product display such as shop windows; - A carport associated with a single occupancy unless access to the main entrance of that occupancy is gained only through the carport, or after consultation with the Responsible Officer, there is no other available location; - On a single occupancy building, over an external elevated area which is greater than 3.0m above finished ground level at the point at which access is obtained.
 (Refer Figure.
-8.10-C); - Above a gas meter, except where shown in Figure 8.10-D; - Where the use of a ladder would be necessary; - Over stairways, landings, ramps, in narrow passageways or in other confined spaces; - Vehicle loading docks, car parks, driveways and factory passageways where the metering equipment or a person working thereon would not be effectively protected; - Positions in close proximity to or over machinery or open type switchgear; - Below areas where ice or snow can accumulate and fall on persons accessing the metering equipment; - Locations liable to be affected by fumes, dampness, flooding, dust, noise, vibration, heat or other external factors that may cause deterioration of equipment or unsatisfactory working conditions; - Wet areas as defined in the Wiring Rules; - Hazardous Areas as defined in the Wiring Rules; - Where the temperature on the case of the meter exceeds 60 degrees C.
+8.10-C); - Above a gas meter, except where shown in Figure 8.10-D; - Where the use of a ladder would be necessary; - Over stairways, landings, ramps, in narrow passageways or in other confined spaces; - Vehicle loading docks, car parks, driveways and factory passageways where the metering equipment is not effectively protected;

-NOTE: the meter heat contribution can be up to 25 degrees C as per AS62052;
+Note: the intention is not to locate metering enclosures in a position where they can be struck by a reversing or turning motor vehicle.

-- Where exposed to weather unless installed in a suitably approved enclosure; - Where there is insufficient light; - In fire isolated stairways, passageways or corridors; - Where access is restricted by vegetation; - Where projections at head height would pose a hazard; and - In close proximity to radio transmitters; eg Telecommunications / broadcast or HAM radio operations.
+- Positions in close proximity to or over machinery or open type switchgear; - Below areas where ice or snow can accumulate and fall on persons accessing the metering equipment; - Locations liable to be affected by fumes, dampness, flooding, dust, noise, vibration, heat or other external factors that may cause deterioration of equipment or unsatisfactory working conditions; - Wet areas as defined in the Wiring Rules; - Hazardous Areas as defined in the Wiring Rules; - Where the temperature on the case of the meter exceeds 60 degrees C. - NOTE: the meter heat contribution can be up to 25 degrees C as per AS62052; - Where exposed to weather unless installed in a suitably approved enclosure; - Where there is insufficient light; - In fire isolated stairways, passageways or corridors; - Where access is restricted by vegetation; - Where projections at head height would pose a hazard; and

-As metering equipment may produce a degree of noise, it should not be installed on a bedroom wall.
+• In close proximity to radio transmitters; eg Telecommunications / broadcast or HAM radio operations.

-8.7 Protection against Damage to and Interference with Metering Equipment, and Injury to Persons
+8.7 Protection against Damage to and Interference with Metering Equipment,

-The customer shall provide adequate and appropriate protection methods to prevent any damage to metering equipment and injury to persons working on that equipment.
+The customer shall provide adequate and appropriate protection methods to prevent any physical damage to metering equipment.